 Fill your iron with white distilled vinegar, let it sit a while, then turn it on and let it heat up.
-Take an old towel and iron it so that the steam comes out all of the holes. if there is a water sprayer, let the vinegar spray through that also.
+Take an old towel and iron it so that the steam comes out all of the holes.

 Then when you know that the vinegar has worked it's way through the iron, empty out the vinegar and add distilled water and repeat the process until no vinegar smell remains.
 Make sure that you use distilled water in your iron from then on and you should not have this problem.

 Once you get the iron cleaned, be sure to empty the water after every use.
 Letting it sit in the iron will encourage rusting inside.